susanBuck/notes/05_Laravel/13_Databases_Production.md

 __Test it:__
-Finally, test things out: hit the debug route described at the top of this doc.
+Visit the debug route described at the top of this doc.
 If you see the green bar telling you your connection is confirmed, you're good to go and you can scroll down to the end of this doc for details on loading data.
 If you see a red bar, you've got some debugging to do.